SitronX/UnityFingerCamera/Documentation.md

 Locate **FingerCameraPrefab** in `FingerCamera/FingerCameraImplementation/Prefabs` and add it to your scene.

-Incorporate the reference of `FingerCameraBehaviour.cs` into your touch interaction script.
+Incorporate the reference of `FingerCameraBehaviour.cs` into your touch interaction script (following methods will be called on this script).

 <img src="https://github.com/SitronX/UnityFingerCamera/assets/68167377/182ae5e6-d69e-4418-a9dc-43956c1d3847"/>

 ### Enabling camera